ed-kung/CSUN-Econ-433/docs/labs/lab05.md

 Follow along as I show the class how to conduct today's lab.
 If you followed along correctly, you should end up with the following script.

-### Line Plots

-This script makes a line plot showing average income by age for employed individuals, using data from California in 2023.
-The lines are plotted separately for males and for females.
-It also makes a line plot showing the percent change in average income from 2018 to 2023, by age and by sex.

 ```r
 rm(list=ls())   # Clear workspace
 library(dplyr)  # Load required packages